ovh/docs/pages/web/hosting/ssl_ev/guide.en-ca.md

 ## Overview
-EV SSL certificates offered by OVH are published by the certificate authority Comodo.
+EV SSL certificates offered by OVHcloud are published by the certificate authority Comodo.
 Comodo establishes the legitimacy of your company.

-See all commercial details on our site: [https://www.ovh.co.uk/ssl/](https://www.ovh.co.uk/ssl/){.external}
+See all commercial details on our [website](https://www.ovh.com/ca/en/ssl/)

 ### Why choose an EV SSL certificate?